Iran touts high turnout in election

 Obama also said military action was among the options to prevent Iran acquiring nuclear weapons.
 "As president of the United States, I don't bluff," he told Atlantic Magazine.
 But he also argued against a pre-emptive Israeli strike.

-The dispute over Iran's uranium enrichment programme, which Tehran says is purely peaceful, barely featured in an election dominated by debates over soaring prices and scarce jobs.
+The dispute over Iran's uranium enrichment program, which Tehran says is purely peaceful, barely featured in an election dominated by debates over soaring prices and scarce jobs.

 The vote will have scant impact on Iran's foreign or nuclear policies, in which Khamenei already has the final say, but could strengthen the Supreme Leader's hand before a presidential vote next year.
 Ahmadinejad, 56, cannot run for a third term.